AvtsVivek/LearnVsExt/src/tasks/900930-JsonEditor/Articles/2-VsEditor-ContentTypes.md

 ```
 This is a mechanism for tagging text (we'll talk about it in a moment).

-As you can see, the [ContentType] attribute is attached to the class (the name is the constant we declared), which means that this provider will only be used to work with "TeamsManifest" content!
+As you can see, the **[ContentType]** attribute is attached to the class (the name is the constant we declared), which means that this provider will only be used to work with "TeamsManifest" content!

-- The second, imperative, is to use ITextSnapshot.ContentType.
+- The second, imperative, is to use **ITextSnapshot.ContentType**.
 Since we work with texts, it is almost certain that ITextSnapshot will be available in any scenario.
 Well, then we do a simple check:

 ```cs
 if (!context.Snapshot.ContentType